lucax88x/openapi/README.md

 ## TODOs and future ideas
-- add all the api endpoints from our docs ✅
+- add all the Public API endpoints from our docs ✅
-- share the OpenAPI spec file on edit.livingdocs/api/openapi.json
+- make available the OAS publicly ✅
 - embedd the Swagger UI in our docs
 - support to extend downstream with downstream declaration
 - generate the spec by the server